oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

 ## Running Oppia on a development server ##

-1. Download Oppia by following the instructions in the [README](https://github.com/oppia/oppia#oppia).

-2. In a terminal, navigate to `oppia/` and run:
+1. In a terminal, navigate to `oppia/` and run:

   ```
      bash scripts/start.sh